astropy/astropy/docs/io/ascii/write.rst

   EXAMPLE START
   Writing a Table with a SkyCoord Column in ECSV Format

-Creating a table with a SkyCoord column can be accomplished with a mixin column, which is supported by `ECSV <https://docs.astropy.org/en/stable/api/astropy.io.ascii.Ecsv.html>`_.
+Creating a table with a `~astropy.coordinates.SkyCoord` column can be accomplished with a mixin column, which is supported by `ECSV <https://docs.astropy.org/en/stable/api/astropy.io.ascii.Ecsv.html>`_.
 To store a mixin column::

   >>> from astropy.io import ascii